arkarsoeDev/otto-ecommerce-directory/README.md

 # Otto Ecommerce

 This is the useage guide for otto ecommerce project.
 Otto ecommerce is three repositories project.
-It include Laravel api, Front Panel (vuejs), and Admin Panel (vuejs).
+It includes Laravel api, Front Panel (Vuejs), and Admin Panel (Vuejs).
 All of them are seperate repository.

 **Note**
 The project should work properly on chrome.
 I haven't test all the aspects yet.